tbruyelle/genbox/README.md

 ## Verify the tally

-Considering all these files downloaded in the `data/prop848` diretcory, you can compute the tally and compare it to the prop `FinalTallyResult` field.
+Considering all these files downloaded in the `data/prop848` directory, you can compute the tally and compare it to the prop `FinalTallyResult` field.

 ```